 Dr. Michaela Greiler

 My passion is to understand how software teams build high-quality software in an efficient and effective way.
-I love helping teams unlock their full potential.
+I love helping teams unlock their full potential in workshops and private sessions.

-A new medium to spread knowledge about software practices is my soon to launch podcast.
+I’m also the host of the software engineering unlocked podcast.
 Here, I interview experienced developers, product managers and CTOs about how they build software.

 And in case you wondered, after being called all kind of strange pronunciations of either my first or my last name, I decided to go by Doctor McKayla.
 Just like the famous Doctor McWheelie.